ckotzbauer/k8spolicy/README.md

 ![build](https://github.com/ckotzbauer/k8spolicy/workflows/build/badge.svg)

+## DEPRECATED - This project is no longer maintained

+> If you used k8spolicy to find deprecated Kubernetes objects, try [chekr](https://github.com/ckotzbauer/chekr).

 This cli-tool helps you to run rego-policies against your kubernetes yaml-files.
 Helm-Charts are supported as well.
 [Conftest](https://github.com/instrumenta/conftest) is used under the hood.

 ## Installation